MrYsLab/pymata4/docs/pin_modes.md

     This is a FirmataExpress feature.

     Configure the pins,ping interval and maximum distance for an HC-SR04 type device.

-    Single pin configuration may be used.
-To do so, set both the trigger and echo pins to the same value.

     Up to a maximum of 6 SONAR devices is supported.
     If the maximum is exceeded a message is sent to the console and the request is ignored.

     NOTE: data is measured in centimeters.
 Callback is called only when the the latest value received is different than the previous.

     :param trigger_pin: The pin number of for the trigger (transmitter).